 The College uses, and expects students to use, the American Psychological Association (APA) referencing system for citing and referencing sources in their assignments.
 Official guides are available on the internet or in hard copy through the Library.
-A copy is also included as an Appendix to this Student Handbook - Appendix B. Students should note that Wikipedia is not considered by the College as a valid source of information and should therefore not be included as a reference.
+A copy is also included as an Appendix to this Student Handbook - Appendix C. Students should note that Wikipedia is not considered by the College as a valid source of information and should therefore not be included as a reference.
+If a studnet has utilsed an AI tool to help them with an assignment in any way this must be stated.